Neodymium: Isotopes

-Neodymium also has 13 known metastable isotopes, with the most stable one being 139mNd (t1/2 = 5.5 hours), 135mNd (t1/2 = 5.5 minutes) and 133m1Nd (t1/2 ~70 seconds).
+Neodymium also has 15 known metastable isotopes, with the most stable one being 139mNd (t1/2 = 5.5 hours), 135mNd (t1/2 = 5.5 minutes) and 133m1Nd (t1/2 ~70 seconds).
 The primary decay modes before the most abundant stable isotope, 142Nd, are electron capture and positron decay, and the primary mode after is beta minus decay.
-The primary decay products before 142Nd are element Pr (praseodymium) isotopes and the primary products after are element Pm (promethium) isotopes.
-Four of the five stable isotopes have been predicted to decay to isotopes of cerium or samarium and are only observationally stable.
+The primary decay products before 142Nd are praseodymium isotopes, and the primary products after 142Nd are promethium isotopes.
+Four of the five stable isotopes are only observationally stable, which means that they are expected to undergo radioactive decay, though with half-lives long enough to be considered stable for practical purposes.
 Additionally, some observationally stable isotopes of samarium are predicted to decay to isotopes of neodymium.